CHUCKLE -- When Humans Teach AI To Learn Emotions The Easy Way: Abstract

 \section{Abstract}

 Curriculum learning (CL) structures training from simple to complex samples, facilitating progressive learning.
 However, existing CL approaches for emotion recognition often rely on heuristic, data-driven, or model-based definitions of sample difficulty, neglecting the difficulty for human perception, a critical factor in subjective tasks like emotion recognition.
-We propose CHUCKLE (\textbf{C}rowdsourced \textbf{H}uman \textbf{U}nderstanding \textbf{C}urriculum for \textbf{K}nowledge \textbf{L}ed \textbf{E}motion Recognition), a perception-driven CL framework that leverages annotator agreement and alignment in crowd-sourced datasets to define sample difficulty, under the assumption that clips challenging for humans are similarly hard for machine learning models.
-Empirical results suggest that CHUCKLE increases the relative mean accuracy by 6.56\% for LSTMs and 1.61\% for Transformers over non-curriculum baselines, while reducing the number of gradient updates, thereby enhancing both training efficiency and model robustness.
+We propose CHUCKLE (\textbf{C}rowdsourced \textbf{H}uman \textbf{U}nderstanding \textbf{C}urriculum for \textbf{K}nowledge \textbf{L}ed \textbf{E}motion Recognition), a perception-driven CL framework that leverages annotator agreement and alignment in crowd-sourced datasets to define sample difficulty, under the assumption that clips challenging for humans are similarly hard for neural networks.
+Experimental results suggest that CHUCKLE enhances the performance of LSTMs and Transformers over non-curriculum baselines, while reducing the number of gradient updates, thereby enhancing both training efficiency and model robustness in both subject-dependent and subject-independent settings.